Note: ESP = Email Service Provider

 Explanation:

-This happens when ESP has blocked the customer’s email due to either long-term inability to deliver (multiple soft bounces) or inability to deliver with reason that implies long-term inability to deliver in the future.
+It occurs when ESP has blocked the customer's email due to either a long-term inability to deliver (multiple soft bounces) or an inability to deliver with a reason that implies a long-term failure to deliver in the future.

 Debug: